cfiorentini/intuitR/README.md

  cabal user-config update
 ```

-From the  directory 'intuitR' run the command:
+From the  directory `intuitR` run the command:

  ```console
  cabal install